constantinevassil/tc-kubernetes-virtualbox-macos/README.md

 * Before you begin
 	1. One or more machines running Ubuntu 16.04+
 	1. 1GB or more of RAM per machine (any less will leave little room for your apps)
-	1. Full network connectivity between all machines in the cluster (public or private network is fine)
+	1. Full network connectivity between all machines in the cluster

 * Objectives
 	* Install a secure Kubernetes cluster on your machines